pulumi/docs/pulumi-hugo/themes/default/content/blog/next-level-iac-package-ecosystems/index.md

     - python
 ---

 Every experienced tech professional I know has a programming language they love.
 But is it the syntax and symbols that make it so loveable?
 Not really.
-It's the community and package ecosystem surrounding the language that makes a real impact on your heart... and on your productivity!<!--more--> If we look at some of the biggest success stories in tech; Python, Node.js, Ruby, Perl, and Go, the common thread between all of them is an extensive ecosystem of packages, libraries, modules (or whatever you decide to call them…  ahem, Gems?!).
+It's the community and package ecosystem surrounding the language that makes a real impact on your heart... and on your productivity!<!--more--> If we look at some of the biggest success stories in tech --- Python, Node.js, Ruby, Perl, and Go --- the common thread between all of them is an extensive ecosystem of packages, libraries, modules (or whatever you decide to call them…  ahem, Gems?!).
 A great language will allow you to build anything you can imagine, but a great ecosystem will have already written it for you, and made it available in a convenient to install-and-use package.

 ![Pulumi Language Ecosystem](pulumi-language-ecosystem.png)